 The sensing thresholds were derived for a limited number of scenarios using the methodology developed within ECC Report 159 and taking into account a range of potential DTT receiver configurations.
 Some of the values obtained (being in the range from -91 to -155 dBm depending on the DTT planning scenario) appear to be extremely challenging to implement using current technologies.
 Moreover, in some scenarios, even these low values for the detection threshold do not guarantee a reliable detection of the presence/absence of the broadcasting signals at a distance corresponding to the interference potential of a WSD.

-This led to the conclusion that, the sensing technique investigated, if employed by a stand-alone WSD (autonomous operation), does not to be reliable enough to guarantee protection of nearby DTT receivers using the same channel.
-Therefore, the use of a geo-location and to avoid possible interference to DTT receivers appears to be the most feasible option.
+This led to the conclusion that, the sensing technique investigated, if employed by a stand-alone WSD (autonomous operation), is not reliable enough to guarantee protection of nearby DTT receivers using the same or adjacent channel.
+Therefore, the use of a geo-location data base and to avoid possible interference to DTT receivers appears to be the most feasible option.
 In addition it was concluded that in cases where the use of a geo-location database can provide sufficient protection to the broadcast service, sensing is not required.
 There may be some potential benefit in using a combination of sensing and geo-location database to provide adequate protection to DTT receivers but these benefits would need to be further considered.

 However, ECC Report 159 suggested that if future technological developments show that the autonomous operation of WSD is reliable, then a method to determine the maximum WSD e.i.r.p. limits (under the constraint of having to avoid harmful interference to primary receivers) based on sensing results may be studied.
 This issue is explored in the following section.

+Dependency of location probability on antenna installations and reception modes